inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_fields.md

 }
 ```

+!!! tip "Where to place a custom UI widget?"
+    Custom UI widgets can be implemented in multiple places.
+Besides in the instance, they can also be implemented in other modules such as
+    `react-invenio-deposit` or `react-invenio-forms`, however be aware that "where" to place a widget depends on "who" needs the custom field.

 ## Layout template

 Let's now create the template that will be used to display the newly added field in the record landing page.
 We create a new file `experiments.html` in `my-site/templates`: